 (Want more examples of themes?
-5 things that would go into your perfect day.
-5 things that inspire you about your partner.
-5 things that you love that your partner has done for you lately.
-5 things your partner has ever said that had a huge impact on you.)
+You could each name five things that would go into your perfect day.
+Five things that inspire you about your partner.
+Five things that you love that your partner has done for you lately.
+Or you could highlight five things your partner has ever said that had a huge impact on you.)

 Can You Inject Connection Into An Existing Relationship?

-When I first suggest to some of my clients that they intentionally set aside time in their calendars to connect as a couple, I am sometimes met with resistance.
+When I first suggest to some of my clients that they intentionally set aside time in their calendars to practice connection exercises as a couple, I am sometimes met with resistance.

 “We’re dating/we got married for a reason… shouldn’t we just feel connected automatically like we used to when we first started dating?”

-Worst case scenario, you lose a few seconds or a few minutes of your life on an exercise that didn’t do all that much for you.
+Worst case scenario, you spend a few minutes on an exercise that didn’t do that much for you.
 Best case scenario, you discover one of your new favourite things to do with your partner and it becomes an effortless and easy way to re-connect as a couple whenever you feel you may need it.

 Dedicated to your success,

 Ps.
-If you liked this article, you’ll definitely love reading…
+If you liked this article on connection exercises, you’ll definitely love reading…